 Parents and teachers can have a huge impact, negatively or positively, on a young person’s view of alcohol.
 Having open, honest lines of communication can play a huge role preventing underage alcoholism.
 Parents can talk with their children about the dangers of drinking at a young age.
 If parents chose to drink in front of their child, they should drink responsibly and set an example for healthy drinking habits.
 Making sure alcohol is not easily accessible can also help to avoid alcohol problems in teens.
 Most importantly, playing an active role in child’s life by knowing their friends, participating in healthy and fun family activities, and having conversations about life in general can limit the risk for teenage alcoholism.

 Treating Teenage Alcoholism

 Underage drinking can expose teens to a litany of consequences, but there is hope.
-If your child shows signs of alcoholism, or changes in behavior due to increasing alcohol abuse, contact a treatment professional today.
-Professionals can guide parents and concerned teens to the right facility with adolescent treatment programs and cutting-edge therapies.
+If your child shows signs of alcoholism, or changes in behavior due to increasing alcohol abuse, contact a treatment provider today.
+Providers can guide parents and concerned teens to the right facility with adolescent treatment programs and cutting-edge therapies.

 What are you struggling with?